Repositioning your brand.

 Duh.
 No kidding.
 So, beer drinkers like the taste of the beer they drink?
 Who would have thought.
-And, I thought that beer drinkers HATE their favorite beer.
+And I thought beer drinkers HATE their favorite beer.
 A few respondents might tell you it’s cheapest.
-And, a few will tell you they have no favorite.
+And a few will tell you they have no favorite.
 Beer brand managers KNOW that the reason for preference is not taste.

-The problem is beer drinkers can’t tell most beers from competitors except for style.
-Beacause, taste is the least acute memory sense.
+The problem is beer drinkers can’t tell most beers from the rest except for style.
+Beacause taste is the least acute memory sense.

 Reinventing the brand’s position

-Brand repositioning requires you to understand the brand’s permissions.
-And, identify barriers to trial and acceptance.
+Brand repositioning requires you to understand the brand’s permissions, while identifying barriers to trial and acceptance.
 It demands that you reflect your target audiences’ values.

 So, we create the quantitative questionnaire strategically.
 Because we model behavior, we test the brand’s propositions.
 And we ask questions on a Likert scale.

 Why?
-Because repositioning your brand demands that you learn intensities.
-And, not simply agreement or dissonance.
+Because repositioning your brand demands that you learn intensities, not simply agreement or dissonance.